intelligems/pyopenexrates/README.md

 # pyopenexrates
 A simple Python package that wraps https://openexchangerates.org service API.

+# Repository unmaintained
+As Intelligems has stopped operations since Aug19, this repository remains unmaintained.
+Whoever may be interested to keep it up-to-date or extend it, DM [koslib](twitter.com/koslib) to arrange project transfer.

 Currently supports
  1) latest exchange rates API endpoint
  2) historical data exchange rates API endpoint